pulumi/docs/content/docs/reference/pkg/gcp/compute/subnetwork.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#subnetworklogconfig">Subnetwork<wbr>Log<wbr>Config<wbr>Args</a></span>
     </dt>
     <dd>{{% md %}}Denotes the logging options for the subnetwork flow logs.
-If logging is enabled logs will be exported to Stackdriver.
+If logging is enabled
-This field cannot be set if the 'purpose' of this subnetwork is 'INTERNAL_HTTPS_LOAD_BALANCER'
+logs will be exported to Stackdriver.
+This field cannot be set if the `purpose` of this subnetwork is `INTERNAL_HTTPS_LOAD_BALANCER`  Structure is documented below.
 {{% /md %}}</dd>

     <dt class="property-optional"